Duration

 Introduction

 If you have never seen Central Mongolia you have never seen how beautiful open spaces can be.
 The Eurasian steppe of Central Mongolia is one of the most beautiful and impressive spaces in the world.
-Many of Mongolia’s traditional nomadic people live on this vast steppe and their connection to their surroundings and nature makes visiting nomadic families both a humbling and freeing experience.
+Many of Mongolia’s traditional nomadic people live on this vast steppe and their connection to their surroundings and nature is a humbling experience in our modern world.

 Itinerary